Pre-Pregnancy GP Visits: 6 Reasons to Plan With Your Doctor - Dr Natalie Fonda

 Advancements in reproductive medicine continually amaze me.
 Genetic carrier screening is no exception.

-The screening is essentially a genetic test to determine if either parent has an increased chance of having a baby with certain genetic conditions.
+Genetic screening is a test to determine if either parent has an increased chance of having a baby with certain genetic conditions.
 Such conditions can limit the quality of life as wells as the lifespan of a child.
 Examples include:

 - Cystic fibrosis: 1 in 25 people are carriers / 1 in 2,500 people have the condition